invalidcpp/floatingSVG/README.md

 ```javascript
 $(".test").floatingSVG({});
 ```
-#### Within the parameters of the floatingSVG object you enter JSON data Using the following table:
+#### Within the parameters of the floatingSVG object you enter JSON data Using the following table (The values in this table are also default):
 | Key | Value | Description |
 |-----|-------|-------------|
 | SVGs | ['path/to/svg/or/image'] | You can add as many paths to the array as you want |